Pancreatic cancer: Chemotherapy

 A 2023 meta-analysis found clinical evidence that the FOLFIRINOX regimen provided better overall survival (OS) than gemcitabine plus nab-paclitaxel; both increased the risk of serious grade 3/4 adverse events.
 An assemblage of 51 studies encompassing 11,333 persons provided comparison of seven different chemotherapy regimens.
 The previously promoted gemcitabine plus nab-paclitaxel regimen offered insignificant OS or quality of life (QoL) improvement (66% risk of death at 12 months (RoD) versus control group's 63%).
 Gemcitabine plus taxane improved those results, bettering both OS and QoL (64% RoD versus control group's 77%).
 FOLFIRINOX offered the best outcome improving OS and forestalling QoL deterioration (52% RoD versus control group's 77%).

 Treatment regimens continue to evolve as pharmacology advances.
 Clinical trials are often conducted to assess novel adjuvant therapies.

+In 2026, Adjuvant systemic chemotherapy after surgery is recommended for eligible patients after their recovery from resection.
+For medically fit patients, modified FOLFIRINOX is commonly used, while gemcitabine-based regimens remain options for those who are not suitable for intensive multi-agent chemotherapy.

+Neoadjuvant chemotherapy with or without chemoradiation is recommended for borderline resectable pancreatic cancer, as per multiple consensus guidelines, though the optimal regimen is still under investigation.Standard first-line systemic therapy for metastatic or recurrent pancreatic adenocarcinoma includes FOLFIRINOX, NALIRIFOX, and gemcitabine plus nab-paclitaxel for selected patients, while gemcitabine alone is an option for those unsuitable for combination chemotherapy.

+A regimen known as NALIRIFOX, comprising liposomal irinotecan with oxaliplatin, fluorouracil, and leucovorin, was approved by the United States Food and Drug Administration in 2024 for first-line treatment of metastatic pancreatic adenocarcinoma.

 Radiotherapy

 The role of radiotherapy as an auxiliary (adjuvant) treatment after potentially curative surgery has been controversial since the 1980s.
 In the early 2000s the European Study Group for Pancreatic Cancer Research (ESPAC) showed prognostic superiority of adjuvant chemotherapy over chemoradiotherapy.
 The European Society for Medical Oncology recommends that adjuvant radiotherapy should only be used for people enrolled in clinical trials.
 However, there is a continuing tendency for clinicians in the US to be more ready to use adjuvant radiotherapy than those in Europe.
 Many clinical trials have tested a variety of treatment combinations since the 1980s, but have failed to settle the matter conclusively.

 Radiotherapy may form part of treatment to attempt to shrink a tumor to a resectable state, but its use on unresectable tumors remains controversial as there are conflicting results from clinical trials.
 The preliminary results of one trial, presented in 2013, "markedly reduced enthusiasm" for its use on locally advanced tumors.